DAIMONYA Daruma Wishing Dolls

 - Once you have achieved your goal, you can draw in the Daruma doll’s other eye to complete it and thank it for its good omen.

-A Japanese proverb closely associated with Daruma is “Fall down seven times, get up eight” – emphasizing the importance of persistence when it comes to achieving one’s goals.
+A Japanese proverb closely associated with Daruma is “Fall down seven times, get up eight” – emphasising the importance of persistence when it comes to achieving one’s goals.

 Count on the positive energy of Daruma and achieve your goals in a positive, motivational and fun way!